jayshah17/Implementation-of-Cyber-Security-Lab/Implementation of arpspoof tool and Splunk SIEM/readme.md

+# Midterm Revision

-# Implementation of Arpspoof tool and Splunk SIEM Tool with cracking password
+## Implementation of Arpspoof tool and Splunk SIEM Tool with cracking passwor

 ## Use the arpspoof tool to perform the following attacks [10 Marks]
   ### a.
 Use ARP packets to perform the DNS spoofing attack.
 Whatever the website the user types, it should navigate to http://testphp.vulnweb.com/login.php as a part of the attack.